What are parathyroid glands?

-Both the benign and malignant forms of parathyroid tumor are locally invasive, meaning they grow locally with little evidence of spread to other organs.
-The metastatic (spread) rate is low, however metastasis is known to occur with parathyroid carcinomas.
+Both benign and malignant parathyroid tumors are locally invasive, meaning they grow locally with little evidence of spread to other organs.
+The metastatic (spread) rate is low; however, metastasis is known to occur with parathyroid carcinomas.
 Regardless, if left untreated, your pet will continue to experience the clinical signs of hypercalcemia.
-Prolonged elevated calcium in the bloodstream can cause permanent kidney damage, as well as other health problems.
+Prolonged, elevated calcium in the bloodstream can cause permanent kidney damage, as well as other health problems.

 What are the treatments for this type of tumor?

-Another possible treatment is ultrasound-guided ablation, either ethanol ablation or heat ablation.
-Although ultrasound-guided ablation is less invasive, surgery seems to have the highest success and lowest rate of complications.
+Another possible treatment is ultrasound-guided ablation - either ethanol ablation or heat ablation.
+Although ultrasound-guided ablation is less invasive, surgery is most successful and has the lowest rate of complications.